-For all individuals where exposure occurred outside of the classroom setting and for adults in the indoor pre-K-12 classroom setting, CDC defines a close contact as an individual who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period.
-A student who was within 3-6 feet of a confirmed or probable case in a classroom setting, is not considered a close contact if both confirmed case or probable case and close contact were consistently masked for the entire exposure period.
-A classroom setting includes either an indoor classroom or structured outdoor setting where mask use can be observed (i.e., holding class outdoors with educator supervision).
-A student on school transportation who was within 3-6 feet of an infected student is not considered to be a close contact if both the confirmed case and the contact were consistently masked and windows were opened or HEPA filters were in use during transit.
-Individuals who tested positive for COVID-19 within the prior 90 days and are currently asymptomatic are not considered close contacts but should continue to wear a mask for 14 days while indoors and monitor for symptoms.
-Individuals who are fully vaccinated should get tested 5-7 days after coming into close contact with someone with COVID-19 and wear a mask indoors in public for 14 days or until they test negative.
-If symptoms develop, they should isolate and get tested immediately.
+For all individuals where exposure occurred outside of the classroom setting and for adults in the indoor P-12 classroom setting, CDC defines a close contact as an individual not fully vaccinated against COVID-19 who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period.
+A student who was within 3-6 feet of a confirmed or probable case in a classroom setting is not considered a close contact if both confirmed case or probable case and close contact were consistently masked for the entire exposure period.
+Individuals who are fully vaccinated or who tested positive for COVID-19 within prior 90 days and are currently asymptomatic are not considered close contacts.